rk280392/kube-federation/README.md

   ### 4 - Test the federation cluster:

-       create cluster in master cluster:
+   Create cluster in master cluster:

          $ kubectl create ns testing --context=master

-      federate the namsespace using kubefedctl:
+   Federate the namsespace using kubefedctl:

          $ kubefedctl federate ns testing

-      check if it is replicated in other clusters:
+   Check if it is replicated in other clusters:

          $ kubectl get ns --context=cluster1/cluster2